 marketing sherpa lead statistics

-This is an adapt or die sort of situation — those who can evolve will continue to have the edge and thrive.
+You can bring that number way down with B2B lead nurturing best practices.
+This is an adapt-or-die sort of situation — those who can evolve will continue to have the edge and thrive.

 Unless a meteorite hits Earth.
 Then, it’s all downhill for pretty much everything besides water bears.